-- Increase of structured products' sales with low interest rates in USA and Europe and reduced rates in Russia - Implementation of new types of products (i.e. introduction of new autocallable products) - Sales diversification through partners and agents and development of remote and other distribution channels (i.e. promotion of online distribution of structured products through BCS channels, external partnership network extension, joint products with other entities under common control)

-- Implementation and development of strategy product lines with volatility control - Quasi-endowment assurance development implementation of products with partial payment option - Wider range of covered bonds and stock - Enhancement of Euro Medium Term Note program - Reporting quality improvement
+- Increase of structured products' sales with low interest rates in USA and Europe and reduced rates in Russia - Implementation of new types of products (i.e. the products with full capital protection, with new payout features). - Sales diversification through partners and agents and development of remote and other distribution channels (i.e. promotion of online distribution of structured products through BCS channels, external partnership network extension, joint products with other entities under common control) - Implementation and development of strategy product lines with volatility control - Quasi-endowment assurance development implementation of products with partial payment option - · Wider range of covered bonds and stock - Enhancement of Euro Medium Term Note programmes - Reporting quality improvement